ravijainwk12/Book-Store/README.md

 2. Admin Panel: Admin can register students and manage the bookstore.

-3. Book Availability: Students can see which books are available in the store.
+3. Book Availability: Students can see which books are available in the store and after the registration students can download the Books that are available.

 4. Responsive Design: The application is designed to be responsive and work well on different devices.